Military Disney Tips

 Attractions

-Tomorrowland Speedway (H32)(H54 to ride alone) (Genie+) – Drive a mini racecar around the Tomorrowland Speedway.
-These little two-person gas powered cars tool around the track on a guide rail.
+Tomorrowland Speedway (H32)(H54 to ride alone) (LL Multi) – Drive a mini racecar around the Tomorrowland Speedway.
+These little two-person gas-powered cars tool around the track on a guide rail.
 You can steer side to side and around corners, but the rail keeps you “firmly” in your lane.
 The combo gas pedal/brake is quite hard to push and is mounted in the center of the floorboard so the adult can operate it while the child attempts to steer.
-Pre-driving kids will enjoy this, adults will be glad when the left to right jerking and bumping into stopped cars is over!
-(Closed Oct 2018 for 5 months due to Tron construction)
+Pre-driving kids will enjoy this, adults will be glad when the left-to-right jerking and bumping into stopped cars is over!

-Space Mountain – (H44, Genie+) The Magic Kingdom’s original “Mountain” ride a high-speed, indoor roller coaster on a dark track!
+Space Mountain – (H44) (LL Multi), The Magic Kingdom’s original “Mountain” ride a high-speed, indoor roller coaster on a dark track!
 Seating is two persons per car in 2 car trains.
 Each car has a forward and rear seat.
-After boarding you’ll blast off into space, the coaster runs through an almost totally dark area, you will never know which way it is going to turn or when the next drop is coming.
+After boarding you’ll blast off into space, the coaster runs through an almost totally dark area, and you will never know which way it is going to turn or when the next drop is coming.
 This wins the prize as the most exciting ride in the Magic Kingdom.
 The NEW Mountain Challenge in Disney World!

-Astro Orbiter – Fly in a circle high above Tomorrowland, make your astro orbiter rise and fall.
-Another of Disney’s circular up and down rides like Dumbo and the Carpets in Adventureland.
+Astro Orbiter – Fly in a circle high above Tomorrowland, and make your Astro Orbiter climb and dive.
+Another of Disney’s circular up-and-down rides like Dumbo and the Carpets in Adventureland.
 This version’s claim to fame is that the whole ride is elevated high over Tomorrowland rather than being at ground level like the others.
 The ride vehicles look like rockets and seating is 2 per rocket side by side.

-Buzz Lightyear’s Space Ranger Spin (Genie+) – Shoot your laser to defeat Zurg and score points!
+Buzz Lightyear’s Space Ranger Spin (LL Multi) – Shoot your laser to defeat Zurg and score points!
 Your 2+ person spaceship is equipped with two lasers so that you can help Buzz defeat Emperor Zurgg.
-As you move through the various rooms in your spaceship you can shoot at the plethora of targets and when you score a hit your points will accumulate on your individual score board.
+As you move through the various rooms in your spaceship you can shoot at a plethora of targets and when you score a hit your points will accumulate on your individual scoreboard.
 There is also a joystick so that you can spin your spaceship from side to side to get a better angle on targets.
 This is a fun ride for the whole family!
 See who gets the highest score.
 See: Sharpshooter Tips for Disney’s Competitive Rides!

-Monsters Inc. Laugh Floor (Genie+) – Featuring Mike Wazowski from Monsters Inc. the premise of this attraction is that Monstropolis is in the midst of an energy crisis and Mike has decided to open a comedy club to gather the power of laughter.
+Monsters Inc. Laugh Floor (LL Multi) – Featuring Mike Wazowski from Monsters Inc. the premise of this attraction is that Monstropolis is in the midst of an energy crisis and Mike has decided to open a comedy club to gather the power of laughter.
 It’s filled with jokes and slapstick.

-TRON Lightcycle / Run (H48, Virtual Queue or Individual Purchase) – Opening 4 April 2023.
-Lean forward into the ultimate race of survival!
+TRON Lightcycle / Run (H48) (LL Multi, Single, Premier) – Lean forward into the ultimate race of survival!
 Leave the real world behind and join Team Blue in a quest across the Grid—the dark, computerized world with no horizons from TRON.
 Here, there’s no limit to the excitement.
 Climb aboard your very own Lightcycle and take off on a high-speed adventure, racing against the Grid’s most menacing Programs.
 Surge past your fierce opponents as you attempt to cross through 8 Energy Gates and secure your team’s victory.

 Dining